 The California Innocence Project offers two types of internships which are outlined below.
 Please note, we do not provide remote internship opportunities; interns must be available to work in our San Diego office for the duration of their internship.

 We are holding an extremely limited spring internship program this year.
 You must be located in San Diego to participate because we are unable to hold the internship remotely.

-We hire interns to work in our office during each trimester.
+We hire unpaid interns to work in our office during each trimester.
 This is a valuable experience for anyone interested in criminal law or post-conviction law.
-Hours are flexible (5-35 hours per week, Monday-Friday, 9am-5pm).
-If you are interested, be sure to attach your resume and include your cover letter in the “What Would You Like To Do” section to the right.
+Hours are flexible (15-35 hours per week [preferred], Monday-Friday, 9 am-5 pm).
+The first priority will be given to high school, college, law, and post-bar students.

 We offer unpaid fundraising internships throughout the year.
 Our fundraising interns assist our development team with database cleanup, research, and follow-up, event planning, XONR8 gear sales, and various other fundraising efforts.
 This is an invaluable opportunity for anyone interested in learning about fundraising and development for nonprofits.
 If you are interested, please fill our the form below.

 Hosting an event is an amazing way to help raise awareness and support for our work.
 Event hosts often invite their colleagues and networks to their homes or other venues of their liking to enjoy appetizers and beverages and to meet CIP staff and exonerees who share their stories of wrongful convictions.
 If you are interested in hosting an event, please fill out the form below and note you are interested in being an Event Host.